brave/adblock-rust/README.md

 #### Thread safety (`unsync-regex-caching`)

-The `unsync-regex-caching` feature enable optimizations for rule matching speed and the amount of memory used by the engine.
+The `unsync-regex-caching` feature enables optimizations for rule matching speed and the amount of memory used by the engine.
-These features can be disabled to make the engine `Send + Sync`, although it is recommended to only access the engine on a single thread to maintain optimal performance.
+This feature can be disabled to make the engine `Send + Sync`, although it is recommended to only access the engine on a single thread to maintain optimal performance.